Grilled Rice Balls with Cheese

-Crispy on the outside and melty cheese on the inside—this Yaki Onigiri is an easy-to-make snack!
-Learn how to make delicious Japanese grilled rice balls with this recipe.
-Read on!
+Crispy on the outside and gooey cheese on the inside—this yaki onigiri is a simple and delicious snack!
+Learn how to make Japanese grilled rice balls with this easy recipe.
+Keep reading!

 Looking for easy onigiri recipes?
 Try my Tuna Mayo Onigiri, Salmon Onigiri, or Egg Onigiri!